 Find out more about the difference between Oxygen Absorbers and Silica Gel.
 A common question is frequently asked, especially from the food industry, for bulk packing food items for long-term storage.
 There has been confusion between oxygen absorbers with the small packets found in the new shoe boxes and purses saying “do not eat.”

-We will discuss more on Oxygen Absorbers and Silica Gel and what characteristics make them different.
+We will discuss Oxygen Absorbers and Silica Gel more and what characteristics make them different.

-Oxygen Absorbers, also known as oxygen scavengers are mini sachets containing iron fillings, clay, and salt.
+Oxygen Absorbers, also known as oxygen scavengers, are mini sachets containing iron fillings, clay, and salt.
 The clay element produces moisture, and the combination of salt will activate the iron fillings to absorb oxygen.
 This process begins as soon as the Oxygen Absorber packet is exposed.
-Upon exposure, the iron fillings start to oxidise straightaway, which forms rust and starts releasing nitrogen.
+After exposure, the iron fillings start to oxidise straightaway, forming rust and releasing nitrogen.
 It is this nitrogen that helps in keeping food fresher for a more extended period.
 The lack of oxygen in the packaging will help keep weevils and insects from infesting the food item.

 Some other characteristics of Oxygen Absorbers are: